- How Does Windsurfing Affect the Environment? (+ 8 Practical Tips) - June 28, 2020

 Sail Size Terminology: What Are Square Meters?

 Using the symbol m², square meters are the way in which the size of the sail is defined.
 It is used to measure the surface area of the sail.
-In other applications, it could apply to a parking space for a car, which might measure 12 square meters.

 What are Entry and Beginner Sails?